TedYav/TedY.io-NodeJS/README.md

 ## Powered by React Starter Kit

 ### To-Do
-1. Move layout code from routes elsewhere.
-Does not belong.
+1. ~~Move layout code from routes elsewhere.
+Does not belong.~~
-2. Divide components into categories: containers, elements, and layouts
+2. ~~Divide components into categories: containers, elements, and layouts~~
+3. Make IE 8 fix into component
+4. Bundle styles into different component
 3. Put routes in single file
 4. Convert Home layout to components
 5. Get Home page working